patrickbucher/paedubucher.ch/articles.md/bumbling-boomer-bob-and-the-klean-kode-klan.md

 In order for a function to do something useful without side-effects, function arguments are needed.
-The amount of arguments needed is determined by the _domain_ of the function.
-Shall a function compute the `x` of a quadratic equation, the arguments `a`, `b`, and `c` are needed.
+The amount of arguments needed is determined by the _domain_ of the function, i.e. by what the function is actually supposed to do.
+Shall a function compute the solutoins to a quadratic equation, the arguments `a`, `b`, and `c` are needed.
 Shall a function draw an arc on a canvas?
 You need to define the coordinates of the circle's center (`x` and `y`), its radius (`r`), start and end angle, and whether or not the arc shall be drawn clockwise or counter-clockwise.

+### Complexity: Inherent and Accidental

 Admittedly, _Clean Code_ offers some useful advice to make such APIs easier to understand, e.g.: